inatz16/doc/_docs/nosql/mongodb.markdown

 ## Specification

 MongoDB containers are available for each activity in your build.
-To enable one of them, simply add one of the following environment variables with an arbitrary value in your pipeline configuration:
+To enable one of them, simply add one of the following environment variables in your pipeline configuration:

 * ***CPHP_SERVICE_MONGO_24*** (latest 2.4.x)
 * ***CPHP_SERVICE_MONGO_3*** (latest 3.x)